 The first, unrealized, large modern character building was Frank Lloyd Wright's 1947 Valley National Bank Building for Broadway Boulevard.
-Full architectural blueprints were developed (housed as ASU in the Valley National Bank archives) but the circular project never constructed.
-The Wright rendering (fig. 22), provides an important insight into the architectural program's vision of post-WWII Broadway and the Sunshine Mile.
+Full architectural blueprints were developed (housed at ASU in the Valley National Bank archives) but the circular project was never constructed.
+The Wright rendering (fig. 22), provides an important insight into the architectural vision of post-World War II Broadway and the Sunshine Mile.